Wyvarn/PiServer/README.md

 ## Running the app

 This application is best run in a VM, so please ensure you have [Vagrant](https://www.vagrantup.com/) installed.
 A VM is used to ensure there is a level playing field for all developers when running and creating the application.
+Although this is a nice to have, another setup invovles having docker installed, which is what the application has been built on top of.

 You will find a vagrant file and a provision script which will contain all necessary tools for the VM.
 The VM used is `ubuntu/trusty64`.